-" The surface water having the color of cherish red is undesirable and requires to be remove it by filtration and sedimentation processes.

-" De-fluoridation is needed when the naturally occurring fluoride level exceeds recommended limits.
+- Devoloping of Plantatios And Stoping of Deforestation. - The surface water having the color of cherish red is undesirable and requires to be removing it by filtration and sedimentation processes. - De-fluoridation is needed when the naturally occurring fluoride level exceeds recommended limits.
 It can be accomplished by percolating water through granular beds of activated alumina, bone meal, bone char or tricalcium phosphate by coagulation with alum or by precipitation with lime.
 Besides, construction of percolation tanks, developing Grid tanks systems, educates the public to avoid open toilets in sanitary conditions and eliminating from industrial residential effluents are advocated.